richardeigenmann/JPO/README.md

 ## About JPO the Java Picture Organizer

-JPO is a program that helps you organise your digital pictures by putting them in collections.
-There you can browse the pictures, skip through the thumbnails, share them by email or generate a website.
-A powerful picture viewer allows you to see the pictures full screen with simple Zoom-in and Zoom-out with the left and right mouse buttons.</p>
+JPO is a desktop program that helps you organise your digital pictures by putting them in collections that are saved as plain XML files.
+You can label the picture, capture its location and associate it with Keywords.
+When you open up a collection you can browse or search the pictures, skip through the thumbnails, share them by email or generate a website.
+A picture viewer allows you to see the pictures in full screen with simple Zoom-in and Zoom-out with the left and right mouse buttons or mouse wheel.</p>

-A fundamental design principle is that JPO doesn't mess with your pictures.
+A fundamental design principle is that JPO doesn't alter your pictures.
 They stay unchanged on your disk unless you ask JPO to move them somewhere or to delete them.
+It does allow you to "consolidate" all the picture files into a directory.

 JPO is not a photo editing application.
 There are many excellent packages out there with which you can touch up your pictures.
 You can make JPO open such a program for you.

-Richard Eigenmann from Z&uuml;rich has spent the last 21 years building and improving JPO as an OpenSource project.
+Richard Eigenmann from Z&uuml;rich has spent the last 22 years building and improving JPO as an OpenSource project.
 He hopes you will find it useful and enjoys feedback.

 ### Features

 * Quickly Organize digital images into collections and groups
+* Allows tagging of pictures with keywords
 * Creates web pages from your collection
 * Download pictures from Camera with the ability to load only the new ones
 * Send rescaled images and originals via email
 * View pictures as a slide show
-* Simple zoom-in and zoom-out with left / right mouse buttons
+* Simple zoom-in and zoom-out with left / right mouse buttons or mouse wheel
 * Rotation on the fly without modifying the original image
 * Browse image thumbnails
 * Automatically advancing slide shows